-You can eat in the LRCs but please be considerate of others.
+You can eat and drink in the LRCs but please be considerate of others.

 - Use lidded drinks containers to reduce spillages (except in the cafe).

 - Please use the cafe seating areas when eating hot, messy or smelly snacks and meals.

-- Place your rubbish in the bins provided and leave your area clean.
+- Clear away your rubbish in the bins provided and leave your area clean.

 - If you have a spillage, please advise the Helpdesk as soon as possible on 01707 284678 or email at email@example.com.